trilitech/tezos-developer-docs/docs/smart-contracts/data-types/complex-data-types.md

 Contracts can pass tickets to entrypoints to change which contract is in control of the ticket.
 If contract A passes a ticket to contract B, contract A loses all access to the ticket.
-Contracts can pass tickets only to other contracts because the entrypoint must accept a ticket of the correct type; contracts cannot pass tickets to user accounts.
+Contracts can pass tickets to other contracts via entrypoints accepting a ticket of the correct type; contracts can also pass tickets to user accounts.

 ### Ticket features